So a week or two ago I saw a thread on Twitter where people were howling about how awful

 Another reason I use it is to check specificity.
 Am I affecting other components that I shouldn't?
 Am I even editing the right component?
 Working in legacy systems that you didn't write can be confusing, especially if the class names aren't clear.
 So using the border check means I know for certain that I am working on the right piece of code.

 Another reason is availability.
 The Twitter thread had a lot of comments about specific browser plugins and various tools, but a lot of times those simply aren't available.
 While pairing, your partner's setup may be drastically different from yours.
+So no matter what machine or dev environment you might be in, its one diagnostic tool always at your fingertips.

 It's not a panacea